Yerlanalim/blvl-10-06/public/terms/privacy-notice.md

 ### 5.1 Storage
 - Data is stored on secure servers
 - We use Supabase for database management
-- Payment data is handled by Paddle
+- Payment data is handled by secure payment provider
 - Learning progress is regularly backed up

 ### 5.2 Security Measures